 Weber and Mahairas are the only two gymnasts to win the all-around title three times.
 Weber recorded her string from 1995-97, and Mahairas won the title from 1985-87.

 The program that has won the most number of individual events is Waterford with 15.
 Whitefish Bay as a stand-alone program has claimed 13 individual titles.
 River Falls is next on the list with 12 titles.
-The Burlington/Badger/Catholic Central/Wilmot co-op and Mount Horeb are next in line with 11 event champions.
+The Burlington/Badger/Catholic Central/Wilmot co-op, Mount Horeb and River Falls are next in line with 11 event champions.
 Elkhorn and Racine Horlick/Case/Park have 10 event winners.
-Brookfield Central–before becoming a co-op–had nine champions as does River Falls.
-Programs with eight individual titles include La Crosse Central, Lake Mills, Onalaska and Southwestern/Cuba City.
+Brookfield Central–before becoming a co-op–had nine champions as does Whitefish Bay.
+Programs with eight individual titles include Arrowhead, La Crosse Central, Lake Mills, Onalaska and Southwestern/Cuba City.

 NCAA Eligibility Info

 Stevens Point, WI 54482-8833